-A good rule of thumb is the more upright your riding position, then wider and/or more padded the saddle you’ll require.
+A good rule of thumb is the more upright your riding position, the wider and/or more padded the saddle you’ll require.
 If your riding position is upright with a straight back then look for a commuter bike saddle with deep padding at the rear and a shorter nose.
-Brands like FWE, Madison and Bodyfit specialize in this kind of saddle.
+Brands like Sportourer, Madison and BGfit from Specialized specialise in this kind of saddle.

-As your commuting bike will spend plenty of time leant against racks, posts and walls when locked, you should look for a commuter bike saddle with a hard wearing design - one with protected or reinforced edges to prevent accidental damage or tears to the surface.
-If your bike is going to spend a long time outside then it’s worth investing in a saddle cover as there’s nothing worse than having to sit on a damp saddle on your ride home from work.
+As your commuting bike will spend plenty of time leaning against racks, posts and walls when locked, you should look for a commuter bike saddle with a hard wearing design - one with reinforced edges to prevent accidental damage or tears to the surface.
+If your bike is going to spend a long time outside then it’s worth investing in a saddle cover as there’s nothing worse than having to sit on a damp saddle on your ride home.